DSEBench: A Test Collection for Explainable Dataset Search with Examples: Evaluation of DSE

-We also evaluated an \textbf{LLM}-based method using \texttt{GLM-4-Plus}~\cite{glm2024chatglm}, a powerful LLM that supports a context length of 128k~tokens.

-\textbf{Implementation Details.} To adapt reranking modes, following the implementation in Section~\ref{subsec:pooling}, we concatenated all fields of a dataset to construct its pseudo-document and expanded the query with the pseudo-documents of all target datasets to rerank datasets.

-We did not fine-tune Stella due to the inaccessibility of its source code, and did not fine-tune SFR due to its large size of~7B which was beyond the capacity of our computing resources.

-For the supervised BGE-reranker, its implementation and fine-tuning resembled those of the supervised dense retrieval models described in Section~\ref{subsubsec:retrieval-setting}.
-With the five-fold split, we selected a learning rate of~$1e-5$ and a batch size of~16.
-With the annotator split, we selected a learning rate of~$1e-5$ and a batch size of~8.
+\textbf{Implementation Details.} For text-based models, the textual representations of the datasets and queries were constructed in the same way as in Section~\ref{subsec:retrieval}.
+We did not fine-tune SFR and Stella.
+BGE-reranker was evaluated in the same way as the supervised models in Section~\ref{subsec:retrieval}: with the five-fold split, we selected a learning rate of~$1e-5$ and a batch size of~16; with the annotator split, we selected a learning rate of~$1e-5$ and a batch size of~8.

+For structure-based GNN models, we constructed a graph in which the nodes represent datasets and the edges represent relationships between datasets~\cite{google_relationships}.
+GNN was performed on this graph to enhance the textual representations of the dataset nodes.
+To predict the reranking score of a dataset, we fed into a multi-layer perceptron its enhanced node representation and the mean representation of top-20 nodes whose initial textual representations best matched the query.
+We trained the models with a learning rate of $1e-4$, setting the batch size to~64 with the five-fold split and 256 with the annotator split.
+Regarding the model architecture, we set $\texttt{num-gnns}=1$ and $\texttt{num-layers}=2$ for HINormer, and set $L\_hop=2$, $L\_type=2$, and $hops=1$ for HHGT.

-For LLM, we evaluated its variants in four configurations: \textbf{zero-shot}, \textbf{one-shot}, \textbf{RankLLM}, and \textbf{multi-layer}.
-In the zero-shot and one-shot settings, we prompted the LLM with zero or one examle to directly rerank all the datasets.
-In the RankLLM setting, we followed~\cite{RankLLM} to prompt the LLM in a zero-shot way to perform listwise reranking of all the datasets (\texttt{ListwiseRankLLM}).
-In the multi-layer setting, we followed~\cite{multi_layer} to randomly divide all the datasets to be reranked into five groups and prompted the LLM to rerank each group.
-This process was repeated 20~times, and the final ranking score of a dataset was given by its frequency of appearing in the top half of a reranked group.
+LLM was evaluated in four configurations: \textbf{zero-shot} and \textbf{one-shot} which directly rerank all datasets, \textbf{RankLLM} (\texttt{ListwiseRankLLM})~\cite{RankLLM} which performs listwise reranking, and \textbf{multi-layer}~\cite{multi_layer} which repeatedly (20~times) divides the datasets into five groups and reranks each group, and then reranks all datasets by their frequency of appearing in the top half of a reranked group.